2021 Colorado mid-air collision

 On 12 May 2021, Key Lime Air Flight 970, a Fairchild Swearingen Metroliner operating a chartered cargo flight from Salida to Centennial, Colorado, collided in mid-air with a private Cirrus SR22 near Centennial Airport.
 Despite having sustained severe damage, the Swearingen Metroliner managed to land safely while the Cirrus SR22 deployed its CAPS system and safely parachuted to the ground.
 All three occupants on board both aircraft survived uninjured.
-Popular aviation news site AVweb dubbed the incident the "Centennial Miracle".